 As you wander around the empty corridors searching for fuses or whatever, a door suddenly slams shut in one of the apartments down the hall from you.
 The moment you enter the flat, everything in the game suddenly completely changes.
 The bright and sunny day turns into pitch-black night, and our beloved barking dog is replaced by the most obnoxious thunder recording I have ever heard.

 After that, the game is nothing but a continuous series of terribly executed jumpscares and stock horror sounds.
 The developers of Judas are so incompetent at game development, that they somehow managed to fail to properly implement the easiest horror trope, not to mention the awkward saving system and impossibly glitchy gameplay.
-Make no mistake - this game is absolutely terrible, and there is nothing that you could possibly gain from playing it.
+Make no mistake—this game is absolutely terrible, and there is nothing that you could possibly gain from playing it.
 Do not buy it.
 Not even if you just want to experience this game's awfulness first-hand.
-Save your dignity and your money - avoid Judas like a cancerous tumor.
+Save your dignity and your money—avoid Judas like the plague.

 The Painful Truth

 Anyway, where was I?
 Ah, yes.
 Terrible video games.